talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     String batchId = "batchId_example"; // String | Filter results by batches of coupons
     Boolean exactMatch = false; // Boolean | Filter results to an exact case-insensitive matching against the coupon code.
     String dateFormat = "dateFormat_example"; // String | Determines the format of dates in the export document.
-    String campaignState = "campaignState_example"; // String | Filter results by the state of the campaign.  - `enabled`: Campaigns that are scheduled, running (activated), or expired. - `running`: Campaigns that are running (activated). - `disabled`: Campaigns that are disabled. - `expired`: Campaigns that are expired. - `archived`: Campaigns that are archived. - `draft`: Campaigns that are drafts.
+    String campaignState = "campaignState_example"; // String | Filter results by the state of the campaign.  - `enabled`: Campaigns that are scheduled, running (activated), or expired. - `running`: Campaigns that are running (activated). - `disabled`: Campaigns that are disabled. - `expired`: Campaigns that are expired. - `archived`: Campaigns that are archived.
     Boolean valuesOnly = false; // Boolean | Filter results to only return the coupon codes (`value` column) without the associated coupon data. try {
       String result = apiInstance.exportCoupons(applicationId, campaignId, sort, value, createdBefore, createdAfter, valid, usable, referralId, recipientIntegrationId, batchId, exactMatch, dateFormat, campaignState, valuesOnly);